 Have you been finding it hard to sleep recently?
 It might be a problem with your ears.
 The relationship between sleep and hearing loss is a complicated issue for the nearly 40 million Americans out there with hearing loss, and your hearing loss may affect your sleep quality more than you know.

-For all the questions about hearing loss and sleep, perhaps the most intriguing one is this: As hearing loss is generally associated with the inability to hear sounds, does hearing loss actually make it easier to sleep, or does the stress of hearing loss make it more difficult?
+For all the questions about hearing loss and sleep, perhaps the most intriguing one is this: Because hearing loss is generally associated with the inability to hear sounds, does hearing loss make it easier to sleep, or does the stress of hearing loss making it more difficult?
 We’ll attempt to explore this question below.

 Sleep is extremely essential to your general health and well-being, and if you’ve had a week of bad sleep, you’re going to begin experiencing many adverse health effects as a result.
 You may be struggling with irritability and moodiness, and you may have trouble concentrating on your work, as well as staying alert when driving.
 The risk of complications like heart disease, elevated blood pressure, elevated cholesterol, and even diabetes is increased.